Cloud-Schematics/openshift-hub-and-spoke-vpc-arch/README.md

 Outbound  | Allow incoming traffic requests to apps on worker nodes       | Allow        | TCP      | 0.0.0.0/0      | 30000 - 32767 | 0.0.0.0/0     | -
 Outbound  | Allow load balancer and ingress app incoming traffic          | Allow        | TCP      | 0.0.0.0/0      | Any           | 0.0.0.0/0     | 443

-#### Dynamic ACL Rules
+#### Hube VPC Dynamic ACL Rules

 For each subnet in the VPC, a rule is created to allow inbound and outbound traffic from that subnet.
-In addition, a rule is created to allow all traffic to the proxy VSI subnet.
+In addition, a rule is created to allow all traffic to the Spoke VPC subnet.
 Here is an example of the dynamically created rules using the CIDR blocks found in [variables.tf](variables.tf).

 Direction | Allow / Deny | Protocol | Source         | Source Port   | Destination    | Desination Port
 ----------|--------------|----------|----------------|---------------|----------------|-----------------